 PLA-100 and PLA-200

-PLA-100 and PLA-200 are online courses offered by Thomas Edison State University that prepare to students to maximize the amount of credit they can earn for what they already know, helping them save both time and money.
-Prior Learning Assessment (PLA) is a flexible, efficient way of earning college credits for college-level knowledge you have acquired through expertise and knowledge acquired outside the classroom.
+PLA-100 and PLA-200 are online courses offered by Thomas Edison State University that prepare students to maximize the amount of credit they can earn for what they already know, helping them save both time and money.
+Prior learning assessment (PLA) refers to several flexible, efficient and inexpensive methods for earning college credits for college-level knowledge you have acquired through experience and knowledge acquired outside the classroom.
 If you are like most adult students, you are likely to have learned something outside of college—whether through work, the military, hobbies, or some kind of training—that you might be able to apply toward your degree program.
 In other words, college is not the only place where you could have acquired college-level learning.

 - If you are interested in determining how what you already know could be turned into college credit, Introduction to Prior Learning Assessment (PLA-100) is a great place to start.
 This 1-credit, 4-week course takes you through all the options offered by Thomas Edison State University for earning credit for what you already know: portfolio development, testing, licenses and certificates that have been reviewed for college credit, and more.
 The course also helps you understand what college-level learning means, and how to explore your own learning and experience to determine whether PLA options would fit your goals.
 PLA-100 will satisfy General Education credit.
 Please contact the Center for the Assessment of Learning at email@example.com to see where this credit fits into your degree program.